Friday, December 7, 2012

 In the 1976 version of KONG there are only two characters that affect the actions of the film.
 Fred Wilson (Grodin) and Kong.
 Every one else is just along for the ride.
 Wilson instigates the trip to the island to find oil, when the oil is not forthcoming he sets his sights on Kong as a promotional gimmick.
 The fear of Kong prompt the natives to kidnap Dwan.
 Kong takes Dwan.
 Jack (Bridges) goes after Dwan.
 Kong comes after her when she is taken back by Jack.
 Wilson gets the idea of capturing Kong and taking him to New York.
 In New York, Kong escapes, takes Dwan and high tails it the World Trade Center.

 Truly, it's like a love triangle between Kong, Wilson and Dwan, only Wilson never understands that he's competing with Kong.
-Bridges' character contributes very little to the story.
+Bridges' character surprisingly contributes very little to the story.
 He's supposed to the be voice of environmental sanity, but it's underdeveloped and gets lost in the crowd.
-He spends the climax of the film off to one side, relegated to being a bystander.
-This can also be read differently, which we will get to a little later.

 Jessica Lange's performance is frequently the source of much criticism.
-No, that's not entirely true--her CHARACTER is frequently the source of much criticism.
+No, that's not entirely true--the character she portrays is frequently the source of much criticism.
 Indeed, some critics say her performance is awful.
 I ask, what film were they watching?
 Lange is superb in the role, which is humorous in an admittedly idiosyncratic manner.
-But it works and she's playing the role as it was written.
+But it works and she's playing the role as it was written

 Charles Grodin is likewise terrific in a villainous role where his villainy is masked by humor.
 There is a shifty deviousness to just about everything he does, like a little boy throwing rocks at a hornets nest just for fun.
 He is so exuberant early on that it effectively masks his darker nature, though this eventually comes out.